Crell/enum-comparison/rfc.md

 ## Backward Incompatible Changes

-"enum" becomes a language keyword, with the usual potential for naming conflicts with existing global constants.
+"enum" and "type" become language keywords, with the usual potential for naming conflicts with existing global constants.

 ## Future Scope

-### Case enumeration

-In some languages, it is possible to enumerate all possible values of an Enum Type.
-For now that functionality is not implemented, but it may be in the future.
-It would be limited to the case where the Enum Type contains only Unit Values.
-(That limitation exists in other languages as well.)

 ### Pattern matching